-- 4. Capital Structure: Meaning and Factors affecting Capital Structure, Different sources of finance.
+- Capital Structure: Meaning and Factors affecting Capital Structure, Different sources of finance.
 Concept and measurement of Cost of Capital (measurement of Specific Cost and WACC), Trading on Equity, Concept of Leverages and its types.
-(7 + 2) - Capital Budgeting: Meaning, Definition of Capital Budgeting, Time value of money.
-Tools of evaluation of the project based on traditional techniques and modern techniques ARR, Payback Period, Discounted Payback Period, NPV, PI & IRR (7 + 2)
+(7 + 2)

 Note: Numerical Problems will be asked on following topics only-